pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

 ## Deploy

-1. Configure the target Region and Alibaba Cloud key (you can also set these variables in the `terraform` command prompt):
+1. Configure the target region and Alibaba Cloud key (you can also set these variables in the `terraform` command prompt):

     {{< copyable "shell-regular" >}}